 How Many Rounds?

-One round per day is comfortable for most golfers — the courses are demanding, and summer heat is real.
-In shoulder season, 36 holes a day is possible if you're motivated.
-Most visitors on a 5–7-day trip play 4–5 rounds.
+One round per day is comfortable for most golfers - the courses are demanding, and summer heat is real.
+In cooler times, 36 holes a day is possible if you are that keen, but most golf-only visitors on a 5-7-day trip play 4-5 rounds.

 Which Courses to Prioritise